mattcollier/noxious/README.md

-# noxious
+# Noxious
-noxious is designed to be a secure, decentralized, and anonymous instant messaging platform.
+Noxious is designed to be a secure, decentralized, and anonymous instant messaging platform.
 ##Anonymous
 All communications are conducted between [tor hidden services](https://www.torproject.org/docs/hidden-services.html.en) and never leave the tor network.
 ##Secure